nicaisemarseille/nicaisemarseille.github.io/index.md

   overlay_filter: 0.35
 ---

-My name is **Maxime Nicaise**, I am a MSc student in Applied Mathematics at *CentraleSupélec* (Université Paris-Saclay).
+My name is **Maxime Nicaise**, I am an Applied Math student at **CentraleSupélec** and in the **M2 Mathematics, Vision and Learning (MVA)** at ENS Paris-Saclay for 2026–2027.
 My interests include *Optimal Transport*, *Statistical Learning*, and *Functional Analysis*.
 You can explore my work in the sections above.

-I am taking a gap year between the first and second year of my master studies to explore different professional environments.
-After a first research internship in France from September 2025 to February 2026, at INRIA in *Optimal Transport*, I am currently an AI researcher intern at Hypertrade Co.
-Ltd in Bangkok, since March 2026.
+During my 2025–2026 gap year, I completed a six-month research internship at **Inria Sophia Antipolis**, where I worked on structural and computational questions in regularized optimal transport.
+I am currently completing an industry internship at **Hypertrade** in Bangkok, working on retail forecasting and machine-learning systems.